csebooks/java-programming/content.en/grammer/record.md

     - record
 ---

-Records are a **compact way to create data-carrying classes** — like a class with only fields and a constructor, no extra code.
+> Records are a **compact way to create data-carrying classes** — like a class with only fields and a constructor, no extra code.Records keep your code **clean, short, and safe** — especially in modern Java where immutability and readability are valued.

 They are useful when you just want to store and pass data without writing boilerplate code.

----

-### Traditional Way (Before Records)
+### Traditional Way

 ```java
 class Point {